deepaksinghwrites/dvwa-devsecops-deployment/README.md

 For the SonarQube Configuration, first access the Sonarqube Dashboard using the url http://elastic_ip:9000

 1. Create the token
-Administration -> Security -> Users -> Create a token
+Administration -> Security -> Users -> Create a token.
+Give name to the token - dvwa

 2. Add this token as a credential in Jenkins

-3. Go to Manage Jenkins -> System -> SonarQube installation Add URL of SonarQube and for the credential select the one added in step 2.
+3. Go to Manage Jenkins -> System -> SonarQube installation Give name to installation - sonar-sever.
+Add URL of SonarQube and for the credential select the one added in step 2.

 4. Go to Manage Jenkins -> Tools -> SonarQube Scanner Installations -> Install automatically.